 But you shouldn’t worry about all those different titles.
 You really only need to understand two when visiting Vienna: Emperor/Empress and Archduke/Archduchess.

 Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the spouse of the ruler.

 They weren’t all Emperors of the same thing, of course.
 Earlier Habsburg emperors (pre-1806) got that title as formal head of the Holy Roman Empire.
 After 1804, they got it as head of the Austrian Empire.

 Franz was the lucky Habsburg who got to be a double emperor between 1804 (the official founding of the Austrian Empire) and 1806 (the dissolution of the Holy Roman Empire).

 (Emperor Franz I / II.
 Photo courtesy of the British Library)

 He was Emperor Franz II (Holy Roman Emperor) and also Emperor Franz I (Austrian Emperor).
-That’s why you often see him referred to as Franz II/I, for example.
+That’s why you often see him referred to as Franz II/I or Franz I/II, for example.

 The numbers attached to the name obviously depend on how many previous holders of the title shared that same name.
-This sometimes gets confusing, since the number depends on which title you’re currently talking about.
+This sometimes gets confusing.
+As with Franz above, the number depends on which title you’re currently talking about.